-Blog posts, Tweets, 6-second videos, Google+, the Facebook Timeline, and tens of thousands of images pinned to digital boards are flying past us faster than we can read them.
+Blog posts, tweets, and tens of thousands of images pinned to digital boards are flying past us faster than we can read them.

 Faster than we can even scan them, depending on the time of day.

 What does this mean for writers trying to cut through it all?
 At least two things that I can think of:

 - You’d better know how to write magnetic headlines.

 - You’d better know how to write bullet points that grab (and keep) attention.